Students are provided with many opportunities for spiritual development by living the gospel of Jesus Christ in word, worship and service.

 Retreats allow students to take time from their everyday routines to examine their lives and spirituality.
 Here at CSF, we offer retreats as part of the religion curriculum beginning in 5th grade to senior year in high school.
 Day retreats for students in grades 5-10 are held once a year during school hours.
 Our 11th grade students attend a fall weekend called the “Junior Encounter” led by senior and adult retreat team leaders, and the Senior Class experiences a Fall Leadership Retreat and a two day retreat in the Spring.

 Service is central to the Catholic Schools of Fairbanks.
 We are preparing students to live a life of service beginning in the early grades.
 At ICS, teachers incorporate various class service projects throughout the year.
 In high school, students are required, in religion class, to have a certain amount of service hours to be done in the community each year.
 Senior year, each student is to complete a minimum of 40 hours of service in an approved placement with a supervisor.

-During Holy Week, every year, the grade school students participate in “Operation Bunny Hop” where they make and put together bunny bags filled with eggs of Easter blessings, a jelly bean prayer, fruit, special bread and daffodils for the senior citizens in our community.
-PreK through 5th grade classes all have something to contribute to the bunny bags and 6th graders are the ones to make the deliveries to the senior citizens and share their Easter joy.
+Each year during Holy Week the grade school students participate in “Operation Bunny Hop” where they put together bunny bags filled with eggs of Easter blessings, a jelly bean prayer, fruit, special bread and daffodils for the senior citizens in our community.
+Pre-K through 5th grade classes all have something to contribute to the bunny bags and 6th graders are the ones to make the deliveries to the senior citizens and share their Easter joy.